What To Pack For Costa Rica In Rainy Season

 You might also like: My Favorite Books for the Beach & Pool

-These Rockport Cobb Hill ones are the bomb, so comfy and can be walked in all day.
+These Rockport Cobb Hill ones are the bomb, so comfy and can be walked in all day (what I’m wearing in the pic below).
 I wear these on any warm-weather city trip as well, if it requires me to walk around on cobblestones all day (and tramped all around Israel in them).

 They cushion super well, don’t give me blisters, can even be worn comfortably when it’s raining and wet, and are cute (from the front at least…from the back they are a bit more athletic sandal).